opencog/docker/README.md

    dependencies installed.

 * `opencog/opencog-deps:latest`: ubuntu 14.04 based image with all OpenCog's
    dependencies installed.
-This forms the base of other main repositories.
+This forms the base of opencog/cogutils.
 It likely will be updated to the latest LTS as it is released.
+Has some command line tools for use by developers.

+* `buildbot_*`: Is used for buildbot found [here](buildbot.opencog.org:8010)

+* `opencog/cogutils`: It is the base image for `opencog/opencog-dev:cli`,
+   `opencog/opencog-dev:ide` and `opencog/moses` images.
+It installs cogutils over `opencog/opencog-deps` image.
+The main reason for having this is to speed up rebuilds as one doesn't ave to rebuild the `opencog-deps` image, unless there are dependency changes, and rebuilding this image will suffice for updating the dependent images.

 * `opencog/opencog-dev:cli`: Mainly for running/developing through a shared
    filesystem between host and container.
-Has some command line tools installed

-* `opencog/opencog-dev:ide`: Still in development.
-To be used for developing using ides.
+* `opencog/opencog-dev:ide`: To be used for developing using ides.
+QtCreator is installed.

-* `opencog/opencog-buildslave`: Is used for buildbot found [here] (buildbot.opencog.org:8010)
-   Needs some cleanup along with `opencog/opencog-distcc` `opencog/embodiment`

-* `opencog/cogserver`: Self-contained opencog cogserver.
-Has a shallow clone of the OpenCog repo, which is built.
-On starting a container the default is to start the cogserver.

-* `opencog/moses`: It is based on the offical r-base image and has moses installed.
-   The R binding to moses is not yet included but the binding can be found [here](https://github.com/mjsduncan/Rmoses)
+* `opencog/moses`: It has moses and R installed.
+R is installed for those who want to use the R binding for moses.
+The binding is not yet included but can be found [here](https://github.com/mjsduncan/Rmoses).

-* `opencog/relex`: It is a self-contianed image for running relex and linkg-grammar servers.
-For the time being it is also the development image so, you have to use shared filesystem for development or clone your repo inside the container or use a separte data-volume.
+* `opencog/relex`: It is a self-contianed image for running relex and
+   linkg-grammar servers.

 ## 3. Usage
 * To run the demos and other containers, docker must be installed.
 Instructions